 How long do they live?

 Norwegian Forest Cats live approximately fifteen years.
 These kitties, like most unique breeds, have their own unique health issues.
 For example, both kidney disease and heart disease have been noticed more prevalently in Norwegian Forest Cats than in other breeds of cats.
 Additionally, inbreeding, which can happen with cats who are bred, can lead to something called Glycogen Branching Enzyme, which can cause many issues for the breed.
 Due to this, it is recommended that owners do DNA testing on their animals before breeding them, to ensure that this won’t be a problem that any resulting kittens will have.
 Due to the size, this breed also has some unique body difficulties.
-They can have joint issues throughout their bodies that is caused from their bones carrying around their large frame.
-They also are known to sometimes have a problem called hip dysplasia, which is another hereditary disease, and is specifically a disease of the hip joint.
+They can have joint issues throughout their bodies that is caused by their bones carrying around their large frame.
+They also are known to sometimes have a problem called hip dysplasia, which is another hereditary disease and is specifically a disease of the hip joint.

 How is it like to live with one?

 These cats make excellent pets for the right person or family.
 Not only are they gorgeous, but they are gentle cats with kind and loving personalities.
 In fact, these kitties might want so much of your attention, that you don’t have enough time to give them all the care they would like!
-They not only want you to hang out with them and pet them or love on them, but because of their long and silky coats, they need a home where their owner will have time to comb their hair at least twice a week and be able to keep up with their heavy shedding.
+They not only want you to hang out with them and pet them or love on them but because of their long and silky coats, they need a home where their owner will have time to comb their hair at least twice a week and be able to keep up with their heavy shedding.

 These cats also love to be up high, and so would love it if your home provided spaces for them to jump up high onto shelves, or on top of other structures, and perch over the family keeping watch.
 Part of this is due to their independence because as much as they crave your love and attention, they also have a fierce independence streak and strong personality.
-These cats want to do what they want, when they want to do it, so it is good to keep them entertained, and give them a lot of options around the house to keep their attention, such as toys and cat trees to climb on.
+These cats want to do what they want, when they want to do it, so it is good to keep them entertained and give them a lot of options around the house to keep their attention, such as toys and cat trees to climb on.

 Where Can You Find a Norwegian Forest Cat?

-The best two ways to find a Norwegian Forest Cat are to use either a breeder, or a rescue.
+The best two ways to find a Norwegian Forest Cat are to use either a breeder or a rescue.

 Norwegian Forest Cat Price